 Sue Ogilvy is a Research Associate in the Sustainable Economy Program.
 To the program, Sue brings her undergraduate degree in Physics, Masters in Marketing, skills and experience from a successful career in strategic sales and marketing, knowledge from immersion in regenerative agricultural systems and experience as a social entrepreneur.
 Her PhD studies at ANU focus on conceptualising methods of including natural resources in the accounting of broadacre agricultural enterprises.
 She intends her work to assist farmers, investors, commercial lenders and companies that transform primary commodities, to successfully invest in ecological and human capital.

-Adrian March is Editorial assistant on the Pushing Our Luck book project, the CPD’s 2013 federal election book.
-He completed his Bachelor of Arts (Hons) in Government and International Relations at the University of Sydney in 2011.
+Adrian March is an Editorial Assistant for CPD, working on publications and assisting the Communications Manager.
+Adrian previously worked on Pushing Our Luck, the CPD’s 2013 federal election publication, of which he was Associate Editor.
+He has qualifications in Arts and Economics from The University of Sydney and the Australian National University.
 He was co-editor of R. G Casey: Minister for External Affairs 1951-60 with Melissa Conley Tyler and John Robbins CSC, released by the Australian Institute of International Affairs in February 2013.